Bat Conservation Trust: National Bat Monitoring Programme

 The National Bat Monitoring Programme (NBMP) was launched in 1996, and consists of a number of national, annual surveys carried out by a network of volunteers across the UK.
 The NBMP is a partnership between Bat Conservation Trust (BCT), Joint Nature Conservation Committee (JNCC), Defra and Natural Resources Wales (NRW).
 Natural England (NE) also contribute to the programme.

 BCT runs NBMP surveys aimed at beginners as well as experts, and their current surveys include the Sunset/Sunrise survey, Field Survey, Waterway Survey, Roost Count, Hibernation Survey, Woodland Survey and Nathusius’ Pipistrelle Survey.
 The results from these surveys are compiled into an annual report, available to view on the BCT website.
 Currently, statistically robust trends are produced for 11 of the UK’s 17 breeding species.

-NBMP data support and inform conservation action and key government biodiversity and monitoring and reporting including UK and country biodiversity strategies, the Habitats Directive and the UN Eurobats agreement.
+NBMP data support and inform conservation action and key government biodiversity monitoring and reporting, including UK and country biodiversity strategies, the Habitats Directive and the UN Eurobats agreement.
 NBMP data from selected species are used to produce one of the annual UK Biodiversity Indicators, high-level measures which are used to report on progress towards meeting goals and targets for the conservation of biological diversity.

 Nathusius' pipistrelle Bat Survey

 In 2009, as part of the National Bat Monitoring Programme, BCT began the first systematic UK-wide survey of Nathusius’ pipistrelles in order to improve knowledge of the distribution of this species.
 Nathusius’ pipistrelle is considered to be rare in the UK but is widespread and may be under-recorded in some areas.
 As this species is often found at large water bodies, particularly during the autumn migration period, the survey involves surveying lakes twice during September, and making audio recordings from broadband bat detectors in order to verify Nathusius’ pipistrelle calls through sonogram analysis.

 Although data gained from the survey are still quite limited, there are indications that Nathusius' pipistrelle may be relatively widespread across lakes in some regions in the autumn.
-From results up to 2013 Greater London showed the highest percentage of sites with analysed recordings that had verified records (83.3%) followed by North East (69.2%), Northern Ireland (57.1%) and East of England (50%).
+From results up to 2013, Greater London showed the highest percentage of sites with analysed recordings that had verified records (83.3%), followed by the North East (69.2%), Northern Ireland (57.1%) and East of England (50%).
 All other regions had at least three sites with confirmed recordings of Nathusius’ pipistrelle.
 As of 2013, 192 volunteers have taken part and 230 sites have been surveyed.
 BCT encourages its members and volunteers to take part, particularly in areas where there are gaps in survey coverage, and the necessary equipment for the survey can be borrowed from their office.

 Bat Crime Investigations Project

-Under the Wildlife and Countryside Act 1981 all UK bat species and their roosts became protected by law.
-Due to their low reproduction rates and long life-spans, bat populations are particularly vulnerable to a range of threats including bat related crimes.
+Under the Wildlife and Countryside Act 1981, all UK bat species and their roosts became protected by law.
+Due to their low reproduction rates and long life-span, bat populations are particularly vulnerable to a range of threats, including bat-related crimes.
 BCT also runs a Bat Crime Investigations Project which aims to;